ZeroIntensity/pointers.py/docs/using_pointers.md

     print(a, b, ~c)  # type checker error!
 ```

-The solution is to use `decay_wrapped`, which takes the caller function as a paremeter:
+The solution is to use `decay_wrapped`, which takes a fake function as a parameter:

 ```py
 from pointers import decay_wrapped, Pointer